SAVA: Scalable Learning-Agnostic Data Valuation: Experiments

 We test the scalability of \emph{SAVA} versus \emph{LAVA}~\citep{just2023lava} by leveraging the CIFAR10 dataset, introducing a corruption to a percentage of the training data, but keeping the validation set clean.
 We then assign a value to each data point in the training set.
 Following~\cite{pruthi2020estimating, just2023lava}, we sort the training examples by their values.
 An effective data valuation method would rank corrupted examples in a prefix of ordered points.
 We use the fraction of corrupted data recovered by the prefix of size $N / 4$ as our detection rate (see an example in~\Cref{app:data_val_rankings},~\Cref{fig:data_val_example}).

-\textbf{Setup.} We consider $4$ different corruptions (see~\Cref{appendix_data_corruptions} for details) that are applied to the training data following the settings in \citet{just2023lava}: (i) \emph{noisy labels}, (ii) \emph{noisy features}, (iii) \emph{backdoor attacks} and (iv) \emph{poison detections}.
+\textbf{Setup.} We consider $4$ different corruptions (see~\Cref{appendix_data_corruptions} for details) applied to training data following~\citet{just2023lava}: (i) \emph{noisy labels}, (ii) \emph{noisy features}, (iii) \emph{backdoor attacks} and (iv) \emph{poison detections}.
 All experiments are run on a Tesla K$80$ Nvidia GPUs with $12$GB GPU RAM.
 Unless otherwise stated, all results reported are a mean $\pm 1$ standard deviation over $5$ independent runs.